yefy/cilium/Documentation/operations/upgrade.rst

 * ``k8s-watcher-queue-size``: This option does not have any effect since 1.8 and is planned to be removed in 1.10.
+* ``bpf-compile-debug``: This option does not have any effect since 1.10 and is planned to be removed in 1.11.

 Removed options
 ~~~~~~~~~~~~~~~